 Why do we work in Vietnam?

-Yet, despite this recent growth, poverty and inequality remain important issues for the country.
-Vietnam’s GDP per person is US$4,000 – just one tenth of Australia’s.
-Nearly one in every six people in Vietnam lives on less than $US1.25 a day.
+Despite recent growth, poverty and inequality remain relevant issues for the country.
+Vietnam’s GDP per person is US$2,052 – just 3% of Australia’s.
+Nearly one in every eight people in Vietnam lives on less than US$1.25 a day.

 The benefits of economic growth have not been shared evenly across the country.
 People living in rural areas, ethnic minorities and women tend to be poorer and have lower access to health and community services.